 When it’s time to build the features that will be included, the product manager may collaborate with some or all those stakeholders to produce them.

 Health care and education are two fields that often use shared decision-making to improve outcomes for patients and students.
-But any organization can benefit from shared decision-making, because the process brings in perspectives and information that decision-makers might otherwise miss.
+But any organization can benefit from it because the process brings in perspectives and information that decision-makers might otherwise miss.

 1. Better employee engagement